dg-demers/busyppp/README.md

   bline="$(grep -E "midori|xombrero|chrome|firefox" <<<"$nhline")";
 You may also want to remove from that line the process names of any browsers you usually do not use.

-Busyppp assumes either only one of the browsers in this line or the busyppp-started instance of wget is downloading at any time.
+Busyppp assumes either only one of the browsers in this line or a busyppp-spawned instance of wget is downloading at any time.
 (Although there may be a few seconds of overlap during the switchover from wget downloading to the browser downloading.)